How to Update Old YouTube Affiliate Links [6 Quick Fixes]

 How Do You Find Which of Your Videos Have Broken Affiliate Links?

 The hard part isn’t deciding what to do — it’s knowing which videos have the problem in the first place.
 If you have 200 videos with affiliate links, you need to figure out which links are broken and which of those videos are still getting meaningful traffic.
+This is where the right tools make the biggest difference.

 Manually, you can sort your videos by views in YouTube Studio and start checking descriptions from the top.
 But this only catches problems on videos you think to check, and it doesn’t tell you which specific links are broken without clicking each one.